Mathematics Education Doctorate

 The PhD program in Mathematics Education is built on a common foundation of learning theory, social and cultural contexts of education, curriculum and instruction theory, ethics, technology, and quantitative and qualitative research methods, which is then extended to a profound understanding in mathematics and mathematics education.
 For each individual scholar, this foundation plus specialization serves as the basis for investigating a signifcant educational issue that will advance the field of mathematics education and prepare the scholar for future research.
 A typical program consists of the following components:

-- Quantitative and Qualitative Research Methods (18 semester-hours minimum)
+- Quantitative and Qualitative Research Methods (18 semester-hour minimum)

 For further details, contact: